ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 ----------------

 When delivering static elements such as menu pages, images, and JavaScript programs, VIRTEL indicates to the browser that the element is eligible to be stored in the browser’s cache.
 This improves performance because the browser does not have to request the element from VIRTEL each time it is required.
 By contrast, dynamic elements (i.e. elements which contain VIRTEL tags) are generally marked as non-cacheable because their content is likely to change each time the page is requested.
-The VIRTEL tags described in this section are used to override the default cacheable/non-cacheable behavior.
+The VIRTEL tags described in this section are used to override the default cacheable/non-cacheable behaviour.

 .. index::
    pair: SET-PAGE-CACHEABLE; tags